alttch/eva3/doc/notifiers.rst

 external controller can send active notifications under this protocol.

-The items change their state to the state received from MQTT, if someone sends it's state update to EVA hive with "status" or "value" subtopics.
+The items change their state to the state received from MQTT, if someone sends its state update to EVA hive with "status" or "value" subtopics.

-To let the item receive MQTT state updates, set it's **mqtt_update** configuration param to the local MQTT notificator ID, as well additionally Optionally specify MQTT QoS using a semicolon (i.e. *eva_1:2*).
+To let the item receive MQTT state updates, set its **mqtt_update** configuration param to the local MQTT notificator ID, as well additionally Optionally specify MQTT QoS using a semicolon (i.e. *eva_1:2*).
 QoS=1 is used by default.